Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed | Hall Paralegal Services

 Answer: In Ontario Small Claims Court, any set-off is generally calculated from the amount assessed (even if that assessment exceeds the court’s monetary limit), but the net judgment awarded must still stay within the Small Claims Court cap, as affirmed in 2146100 Ontario Ltd. v.
 2052750 Ontario Inc., 2013 ONSC 2483.
 Hall Paralegal Services provides Ontario paralegal services that can help you apply this rule to your claim or defence, including pleadings, set-off calculations, and settlement strategy.

-Is the Set-Off Amount In a Small Claims Court Case Calculated From the Capped Court Limit?
+Does the Set-Off Amount in a Small Claims Court Case Take the Court Limit as the Maximum Possible Starting Amount?

-In Cases Where A Sum Is Assessed Beyond the Small Claims Court Limit, Any Applicable Set-Off Is Calculated From the Assessed Amount Rather Than From the Court Award Limit; However, the Net Result Must Still Be Within The Court Award Limit.
+If a Sum Is Assessed That Exceeds the Maximum Amount Allowed By the Small Claims Court, Any Set-Off Will Be taken From the Assessed Amount Rather Than Court Award Limit; However, the Total Amount Awarded Must Remain Within the Court Award Limit.

 Understanding the Small Claims Court Jurisdiction to Award Judgment As Net Set-Off Despite An Above Limit Assessment

-Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed In the Small Claims Court, the amount that can be awarded as a Judgment is limited to $35,000, excluding legal costs or interest.
-This limit is separate from the amount that may be assessed.
+Small Claims Court Limit Involves Net From Set-Off Upon Sum Assessed The maximum amount that can be awarded as a Judgment in the Small Claims Court is $35,000, excluding legal expenses or interest.
+This limit is distinct from the amount that may be assessed.
 Furthermore, in cases where a set-off amount applies, the set-off is calculated from the assessed amount rather than from the award limit.

 The Law

-The case of 2146100 Ontario Ltd. v.
-2052750 Ontario Inc., 2013 ONSC 2483, from when a limit of $25,000 applied to the Small Claims Court, confirms that the Small Claims Court may assess any sum and may apply from that sum, rather than from the court jurisdiction limit, a set-off sum when calculating a net Judgment award.
-Such principle was explicitly stated where it was said:
+The 2146100 Ontario Ltd. v.
+2052750 Ontario Inc., 2013 ONSC 2483, case confirms the point that the Small Claims Court may assess any sum of damages and may apply from that assessed sum, rather than apply from the monetary jurisdiction cap, an applicable set-off sum so long as the a net Judgment award remains within the court award limit.
+This basis for applying a set-off was confirmed whereas it was said:

 [17] In terms of the case at bar, the respondents expressly set out in their defendants' claim that they were owed over $42,000 from the appellants.
 They limited their ultimate recovery, however, to $25,000.
 Whether that limit is arrived at through set-off or abandonment of any sum over and above the monetary jurisdiction of the court is immaterial in my view: see Dunbar v.
 Helicon Properties Ltd., 2006 CanLII 25262 (ON SCDC), [2006] O.J.
 No. 2992, 2006 CarswellOnt 4580, 213 O.A.C.
 296 (Div.
 Ct.).